wasakredit/dotnet-checkout-sdk/README.md

 ### <a name="validate_financed_amount">ValidateFinancedAmount</a>

 Validates that an amount is within the min/max financing amount for you as a Wasa Kredit partner.
-The primary purpose of this method is to validate whether the Wasa Kredit leasing payment option should be displayed for a given cart amount or not.
+The primary purpose of this method is to validate whether the Wasa Kredit monthly payment option should be displayed for a given cart amount or not.

 ```c#
 ValidateFinancedAmountResponse ValidateFinancedAmount(string amount)